wrattler/wrattler-design/data-store/data-store.md

-In support of my argument that this interpretation is common I note that database designers will frequently invent an “id” column, typically valued in the domain of integers, whose purpose is precisely to identify individuals. “id” columns are everywhere.
+In support of my argument that this interpretation is common I note that database designers will frequently invent an “id” column, typically valued in the domain of integers, whose purpose is precisely to identify individuals. “id” columns are everywhere, with much attendent argument about what to call them.

-Perhaps what one ought to do is to specify a new domain---the domain of Persons, say, and value the “id” columns in *that*.
+Perhaps what one ought to do is to specify a new domain---the domain of Persons, say---and value the “id” columns in *that*.
 But now one needs a model of how domains are to be created.
-The only coherent model that I can see is that in fact domains *are* relations but if they are, that relationship is not part of the formalism.
+The only coherent model that I can see is that in fact domains *are* relations but, if they are, that relationship is not part of the formalism.[^domains-as-relations]

+[^domains-as-relations]: Although, as noted, perhaps Date and Darwen have solved
+    this problem.

 Furthermore, there are many facts about particular domains of discourse that one might wish to express that cannot be expressed simply by giving the headers of a